A smiling boy hugs a puppy

 Be Kind to Others

 Recognize others, their strengths, contributions, and generosity.
-Be generous with your praise.
+Be generous with your praise and compliments

 This thesis, from Prof G, is the latest addition to my (until now unconscious) kindness practise, and the trigger for this writing.
 He’s recalls a close friend with natural warmth made him want to deliberately model and adopt kindness as a trait.